robcarver17/skipperman/docs/resolve_changes_to_registration.md

 If you have the option to change availability and/or status, you then have three options:

 - Use the original data in Skipperman (which ignores any updates made in Wild Apricot)
 - Use the data in the form.
 You can select a different status and/or available days.
-If you don't make any changes in the form, choosing this button will be the same as using the new data from Wild Apricot.
+If you don't make any changes in the form, choosing this button will be the same as using the new data from Wild Apricot, since the form is prepopulated with new data.
 - Use the new data imported from Wild Apricot (recommended)